ImmortalDemonGod/arc-neural-reasoning-model/gpt2_arc/README.md

 - **Model Architecture**: Implements a `GPT2ARC` model leveraging the pre-trained GPT-2 architecture.
 - **Training**: Includes a `train.py` script for training the model using PyTorch Lightning, with support for logging, checkpointing, and hyperparameter tuning via Optuna.
 - **Evaluation**: Provides an `evaluate.py` script to assess the trained model on test datasets.
+- **Hyperparameter Optimization**: Offers an `optimize_hyperparameters.py` script to automate the search for optimal hyperparameter configurations using Optuna.
 - **Testing**: Comprehensive test suite using `pytest` to ensure model and data integrity.
 - **Experiment Tracking**: Integrates experiment tracking and results collection mechanisms for better experiment management.